Two New Tick Types Found In Connecticut: Together They Spark Concern Over Lyme and Tick-borne Diseases for 2021

 The CAES did not test for other tick-borne pathogens, such as Babesia Duncani (Babesiosis more common to the Pacific coast and Canada), Bartonella Henselae (cat-scratch disease), and Bartonella Quintana (trench fever).

-Perhaps more concerning, two types of ticks never before found in Connecticut were identified, the lone star tick and Asian longhorned tick.
+Perhaps more concerning, two types of ticks found for the fisrst time last year in Connecticut were identified, the lone star tick and Asian longhorned tick.

 Lone Star tick (Amblyomma americanum):